daniel-salgado/M-Test/README.md

 ### Payment start date & pay period

-Firtly I understood that the payment start date would be a given date and the period would be calculated somehow, however, I noticed that the both fields are the same in input and output.
+Firstly I understood that the payment start date would be a given date and the period would be calculated somehow, however, I noticed that the both fields are the same in input and output.
 For that reason I kept the same value.